Jobs & Scholarships

 The Victory Congressional Internship is accepting applications for Spring 2015.
 The Victory Institute will bring outstanding LGBTQ college students to Washington, D.C., for an intensive leadership program, including a Congressional internship with an LGBT-friendly member of Congress.
 The program includes a generous stipend, housing in D.C., placement in a congressional internship and travel to/from Washington, D.C., as well as travel and registration to the LGBT Leaders 2015 Conference.
 Applications for Spring 2015 are due Monday, October 27 – find out more and apply now at https://victoryinstitute.wufoo.com/forms/spring-2015-victory-congressional-internship/.
 The Victory Congressional Internship is open to current undergraduate students of all genders, orientations, abilities, races, and political affiliations, including people with majors other than political science.
 Gay & Lesbian Victory Institute Victory Congressional Internship http://www.victoryinstitute.org/vci firstname.lastname@example.org Connect with Victory

+Inclusion and Diversity Engineering Scholarships Apple recently launched four engineering scholarships for women, black/African American, Hispanic and Native American students.
+Students are eligible to win $10,000 towards their academic studies and they will also be considered for an internship at Apple.
 To be eligible, students must be continuing their education through Fall 2015 and attending an accredited US university.
 Each scholarship has a unique application.
 The deadline to apply is November 9 and scholarship winners will be notified by January 31.